IoanTimis/TW/README.md

 ### Seller Account:
 - Sellers can create their own accounts.
 - Sellers can add, edit, and delete their own products.
+- buy products

 ### User Account:
+- (both seller and normal users)
-- Users can view a list of products and "buy" products (which adds them to the purchase history).
+- Users can view a list of products and buy products (which adds them to the purchase history).
+- Users can add products to cart
-- Users can view their purchase history, although no actual cart or purchase functionality is implemented.
+- Users can view their purchase history.

 ## Technologies Used
 - **Node.js** - Backend runtime environment.